germe-deb/aleta-mirror/README.md

 | optipng      | optional |

 optipng is optional, only required if you want to optimize your build. useful while distributing it.
-If you want to use it, DON'T put `-a` in the build script.
-The following build command has it so remove it

 ### build command: